Distributed Systems

 urldoi

-10. Window-based Parallel Operator Execution with In-Network Computing: Proceedings (, and ), In Proceedings of the 16th ACM International Conference on Distributed and Event-based Systems (DEBS '22), ACM New York, NY, USA, .
+10. Window-based Parallel Operator Execution with In-Network Computing (, and ), In Proceedings of the 16th ACM International Conference on Distributed and Event-Based Systems, ACM, .

 BibTeX